cherylhughey/websiteArchive/README.md

 This project was built using open source code.
 Please note that the images are not included with the open source license.
 You must ask permission before using them.
 The stlx.jpg image is not mine to share as it was part of a contest at CoderGirl (LaunchCode) and the logo image belongs to STLXCON.

-Photos copyright Cheryl Hughey Promotions LLC 2019
+Photos Copyright Cheryl Hughey Promotions LLC 2019 (no reuse without written permission)

 ---
 About the open source code used as the foundation for this project: